Homes, commercial and non-residential structures burnt in bushfires can create potential health and safety hazards in the remaining rubble and ash.

 - To locate your closest asbestos disposal facility visit the Asbestos Safety & Eradication Agency’s disposal database.

-- The NSW 1800 Asbestos Hotline (1800 272 378) provides NSW residents with a central point of contact for asbestos inquiries.
+- In NSW contact the 1800 Asbestos Hotline (1800 272 378) providing NSW residents with a central point of contact for asbestos inquiries.

 Why does asbestos pose a risk during and after bushfires?